keptn-contrib/dynatrace-service/documentation/slis-via-files.md

     security_problems: SECPV2;securityProblemSelector=status(open)
 ```

-This passes the `securityProblemSelector` to the `/api/v2/securityProblems` endpoint and will return the `totalCount` field, i.e. the total number of security problems matching the query, as the SLI value.
+This passes the `securityProblemSelector` to the `/api/v2/securityProblems` endpoint and will return the `totalCount` field, i.e., the total number of security problems matching the query, as the SLI value.

 ### User sessions (prefix: `USQL`)